cloudmesh/cloudmesh-mpi/doc/chapters/management.md

 Slack is stream-based and does not provide a good mechanism for organizing messages once they have been sent.
 The thread feature is far inferior to that of even a simple e-mail client.
-If one is involved in many slack workspaces, it becomes difficult to manage them.
-Most importantly Slack comes in its free version with only a limited number of free messages.
+If one is involved in many Slack workspaces, it becomes difficult to manage them.
+Most importantly, Slack comes with only a limited number of free messages in its free version.
 This means you will have to pay once you exceed the limit.
-Thus even the integration of useful services such as GitHub notifications is not recommended as you will too quickly exceed the limits.
+Thus, even the integration of useful services such as GitHub notifications is not recommended as you will exceed the limits too quickly.
 A posting policy needs to be established.
-Those that are not using slack frequently may be out of touch quickly.
-Although there is an unread threads feature, it may be filled with messages if you do not use slack daily just to keep up.
+Those that are not using Slack frequently may be out of touch quickly.
+Although there is an unread threads feature, it may be filled with messages if you do not use Slack daily just to keep up.

-To support the separation of topics it is advisable to create several channels such as "general" or a channel for a particular topic.
-However, it is also important to limit the number of channels so it does not become too confusing
+To support the separation of topics, it is advisable to create several channels such as "general" or a channel for a particular topic.
+However, it is also important to limit the number of channels so it does not become too confusing.
+Keep in mind that Slack users are not automatically added to new channels.

+**How does one add all Slack workspace users to a new channel?**

+By default, users must manually browse the list of channels and join them by clicking `Add channels` on the left side of the GUI.
+However, any user can add everyone to the channel by doing the following:

+1. Type `/who` in #general and then press `Enter` to send the message; you will see a message only you can see: a list of all the members in the channel.

+2. Copy this message from Slackbot.
+Ensure you are copying the names of the users which all begin with `@`.

+3. Paste the output in the new channels and press `Enter`.
+This will not actually mention everybody— it will only prompt a dialog box confirming to invite everyone.
+Click `Invite Them`.

 ## Creating Text

-As part of your project, you will need to develop documents such as manuals or reports hence you must have the means to easily add text to your project.
+As part of your project, you will need to develop documents such as manuals or reports; hence, you must have the means to easily add text to your project.
 This includes the creation of text via editors but also through dictation in case this is useful and works for you.

 ### Dictation